gconsigli/VLArm/README.md

 ## How I'll build it

-I'm hoping to get funding through HackClub's Blueprint program to get the hardware to build this project.
-I will 3D print the parts without HackClub's funding.
+I will need approximately $150 to feasibly build this project.

 ## Structure